Back to index

 Mouse

-• Left click: toggle a cell (shade/unshade)
+• Right click: toggle a circle note on the cell

 Keyboard